Viraj0297/Hotel-Booking-Cancellation-Analysis-Prediction/README.md

 - Exploratory Data Analysis (EDA) with insights from hotel booking patterns.
 - Interactive visualizations using Matplotlib, Seaborn.

+## Project Overview:
+The dataset contained various features related to hotel reservations, such as booking lead time, guest demographics, room type, special requests, and booking modifications.
+We explored the relationships between these variables and cancellation rates to understand key drivers influencing cancellations.

 ## Project Structure
 - **notebooks/**: Contains the Jupyter notebook that walks through EDA, visualizations.
 - **data/**: Contains the hotel booking dataset.